iar42/servicenow-pdi-setup/README.md

 1. Find and open the "Base PDI Setup" Update Set
 1. Preview the Update Set
 1. Commit the Update Set
-1. Log out and back in to activate the new admin user preferences
+1. Log out and back in to activate the new admin user preferences (assuming the above was executed as the "admin" user)

 ### Install desired plugins:
 1. Go to: System Definition -> Fix Scripts